thhdragon/ff5m/docs/CALIBRATION.md

 2. **Z Calibration**:
    - In Slicer, cylinder a 20x20x200 mm hollow rectangle (no infill, no top layers, 1 wall).
    - Export G-code and print via Fluidd/Mainsail.

+**Note:** If your measurement tools (e.g., calipers or ruler) cannot accommodate this size, proportionally scale the model (X/Y and Z axes accordingly) to match your equipment's capacity

 ### Axis Calibration Steps
 1. **Measure**: